Are you worried about visiting the dentist?

 What happens to me once I have been sedated?

 Treatment will start once the team is confident that you are fully relaxed and sedated.
 Throughout the course of treatment the sedation trained nurse and dentist will regularly monitor your pulse and breathing, whilst ensuring that you are comfortable.
 You will be able to understand and respond to the questions, but you may not remember much about your dental treatment for two reasons:

 As a result it would feel like you had been sleeping for the entire treatment!

 Who is Sedation suitable for?

 If a patient is really scared about going to the dentist we can offer sedation for all dental treatments.
 Your fear of the dentist no longer has to stop you from enjoying healthy teeth and gums!

 1. Is it the same as general anaesthetic?

-No. The sedation we use is a Midazolam sedative in which you will be awake, but you won’t be consciously aware of your surroundings or the dentist treating you.
+No. We use a sedative drug which relaxes you and means you will be awake, but you won’t be consciously aware of your surroundings or the dentist treating you.
 General anaesthetic puts you fully under and is prohibited from general dental practices.

 2. Will it hurt?

 No. You won’t be aware of the treatment, the dentist, or any pain – The whole experience will be a blur and you won’t remember being treated.